Saturday, November 1, 2008

 Gabi and Jim having a quick puff during a visit to see Kylie and Pats twinnies.
 Jim smoked up until he died at 92 years of age.
 He would have been regarded as a victim of the dreaded nicotine.

-Margaret, Kevin & Gabi
+Margaret, Kevin and Gabi.

 Father Kev, or Batesy as he is known to us all has married and buried many of the family.
 He has an enviable reputation within and without the Catholic Church because of his hands on approach with everything he is asked or expected to do.
 For the time being his interstate travelling appears to be over and he currently has his own parish, which I am certain will more than prosper under his guidance.
 During one of the activities taking place on Catholic Youth Day, more than several pilgrims were heard to ask, " Who's that German priest on the stage with Batesy?"
 I am also sure that the Creator will forgive him for following that useless Cross Country Basketball as he is an old Geelong boy.